 Fine Tuning

-The process of adjusting the weighting of parameters (or more specifically Hyperparameters) when using an LLM to optimize the results.
+When using an LLM to optimize the results, the weighting of parameters (specifically, hyperparameters) is adjusted.
 If I want an AI to suggest something unique, I would increase its Variance.
-If I want a precise, textbook, consistent response then I would lower it.
-You can also fine-tune responses by feeding back Generative AI responses and asking it to improve its answer to take into account additional Grounding instructions.
+I would lower it if I wanted a precise, textbook, consistent response.
+You can also fine-tune responses by feeding back Generative AI responses and asking them to improve their answer to consider additional Grounding instructions.

 Grounding

-I wanted to cover GPT but Grounding is more important to understand.
-Grounding is a mechanism for reducing Hallucinations in the AI responses through the use of additional external data sets.
+I wanted to cover GPT, but Grounding is more critical to understand.
+Grounding is a mechanism for reducing Hallucinations in the AI responses through additional external data sets.

-It’s one of many mechanisms to fine-tune and train the model on your specific requirements.
-Salesforce’s new AI Cloud is very interesting with a built-in capability to augment publicly available LLMs with customer data sources.
+It’s one of many mechanisms for fine-tuning and training the model to your requirements.
+Salesforce’s new AI Cloud is exciting, with a built-in capability to augment publicly available LLMs with customer data sources.

-For Salesforce customers it would include using the data in your systems to give more narrow and specific results.
-What works for my competitor on their product sales as a next best action may be entirely different to me based on my product’s different capabilities, customer demographic, and historical success and failures.
+For Salesforce customers, it would include using the data in your systems to give narrower and more specific results.
+What works for my competitor in terms of their product sales as a following best action may be entirely different to me based on my product’s different capabilities, customer demographics, and historical success and failures.

 You can also Ground a model through human feedback on the quality of responses.